guyinatuxedo/escape/buf_ovf/b3/Readme.md

 $1 = {<text variable, no debug info>} 0x8048496 <end>
 ```

 So we have the location of where the buffer starts, which is 0xffffcfcc.
 In addition to that we also have the location of the eip register 0xffffd03c, and the location of the end() function 0x8048496.
-No$
+Now to calculate the offset between the start of our input, and the eip register.

 ```
 root@tux:/home/guyinatuxedo# python